 The investment universe may be the same for everyone, but only by understanding which strategies are alike or different from the next, can we manage our portfolio risk very precisely.
 By allocating into all six different categories of risk, we are truly diversified.

-In the coming weeks, we will take a more detailed look into all of the six core categories that make up price and credit risk, starting with Government Credit in our next post.
+Now, we will take a more detailed look into all of the six core categories that make up price and credit risk, starting with Government Credit >.